consensus-shipyard/mir/pkg/blockchain/README.md

   Used by the Miner to simulate proof-of-work.

 Lastly, a user-implemented **Application Module** handles all business logic.
-In particular, it needs to compute the state of the blockchain, verify transactions and provide transactions to the miner.
+In particular, it needs to compute the state of the blockchain, verify payloads, and provide payloads to the miner.

 Next to the modules, it also includes an interceptor that intercepts all communication between different modules and allows for visualization/debugging tools to consume this communication via a websocket connection.
 An example of how to use the information provided by the interception can be found [here](https://github.com/komplexon3/longest-chain-project/tree/main/chain-visualizer).